BlankTiger/aqf.nvim/README.md

     save_when_selecting_from_history = true,
     -- show instructions at the top of quickfix editing buffers, toggle with `<leader>i` show_instructions = true,
+    -- use newest cached qflist for currently open project and set it as -- current qflist during aqf.nvim setup
+    use_newest_cached_qflist = true,
     -- amount of quickfix windows kept in quickfix history prev_qflists_limit = 9,
     -- height of a window if `windowed = true`